-Having greasy hair is a cyclical problem: You wash your hair often to keep it looking fresh and clean, but overwashing ends up producing more oil.
+Having greasy hair is a cyclical problem: You wash your hair often to keep it looking fresh and clean, but over-washing might end up producing more oil.
 Is Mother Nature playing some kind of joke?
-How can hair get oilier from trying to keep it clean?
-Here’s the thing: Once you strip your hair of its natural oils, the scalp goes into oil production overload, undoing everything you’re trying to combat.
-Sigh.

-Unfortunate as this news might be, we come bearing relief.
-You can actually train your hair to be less greasy.
+As frustrating as this might be, we come bearing relief.
+You can train your hair to be less greasy.
 How?
 It's all about spacing out your washes.
-Along with helpful advice from hair pros, we've put together a general guide for how to stretch the time between hair washes and as a result, train your hair to be less greasy.
+Armed with helpful advice from hair pros, we've put together a general guide for how to stretch the time between hair washes and, as a result, train your hair to be less greasy.
 Each hair type and texture has different needs and requires different treatment, but these tips will get you started and on the right track.
 Sure, the first few weeks of your new hair-training regimen might be difficult—especially since the oiliness won't halt right away—but we promise you'll agree it was all worth it once you start seeing results.

 To find out how to train your hair to be less greasy, read on for helpful advice from expert hairstylists.

 Newsflash: Most shampoos contain sudsy detergents called sulfates that can over-cleanse and dry out your scalp.
 For the first few uses of a sulfate shampoo, your hair might feel squeaky-clean, but over time, your scalp could overproduce oil to make up for the dryness.
 So to keep the greasiness to a minimum, opt for gentle, sulfate-free shampoo formulas to cleanse your strands without stripping your scalp or hair of the oils necessary for strong, healthy hair.